 One of the goals with Photonic has been interoperability with themes and other plugins.
-To serve that goal, it comes armed with support for quite a few lightboxes – Swipebox, PrettyPhoto, Colorbox and Fancybox.
-In an upcoming release the support is going to be extended to ImageLightbox, Lightcase, BlueImp, Featherlight and Foobox.
+To serve that goal, it comes armed with support for quite a few lightboxes.
+Many lightboxes are bundled within Photonic by default, while a few others, though supported, cannot be bundled due to licensing restrictions.

-But what if you are using a non-GPL premium theme or plugin, or even another plugin that doesn’t use any of these lightboxes?
-As a developer it is not possible for me to write generic code to support all flavours of lightboxes, however Photonic currently has pre-written code to support Fancybox2, and work is underway to support iLightbox.
+But what if you are using a non-GPL premium theme or plugin, or even another plugin that doesn’t use any of bundled lightboxes?
+To wit, what if you are using Fancybox2 or Strip from the list above?
+As a developer it is not possible for me to write generic code to support all flavours of lightboxes, however Photonic currently has pre-written code to support these two, and work is underway to support iLightbox.
 The reason these scripts are not bundled in Photonic is because neither is licensed under GPL.

-If you have a theme or plugin not from http://wordpress.org that already includes Fancybox2, you are good to go.
-However, if you simply want to use the script by downloading it because you don’t like the bundled lightboxes, follow these steps:
+If you have a theme or plugin not from WordPress.org that already includes Fancybox2 (or Strip), follow the first two steps below.
+If your theme / other plugins don’t include a script and you want to use it by downloading it because you don’t like the bundled lightboxes, follow steps 3 onward in addition:

 - In your WP Dashboard navigate to Photonic → Settings → Generic Options → Generic Settings.
 For Inbuilt Lightbox libraries pick Non-bundled (You have to provide the JS and CSS links).